Working with Live Vertebrate Animals in Research

 - All study team members with direct animal contact will participate in the UCI Laboratory Animal Occupational Health Program (LAOHP) and be made aware of the potential hazards associated with the use of live animals, animal tissues, and other potential hazards associated with the research.

 Animal Welfare/Veterinary Care/Monitoring

-- I and my study team will promptly report to campus veterinary staff and the IACUC about any unanticipated pain or distress, morbidity, or mortality of animals that occurs in this study.
+- I and my study team will promptly report adverse events to campus veterinary staff and the IACUC about any unanticipated pain or distress, morbidity, or mortality of animals that occurs in the study.

 - Emergency veterinary care by ULAR Veterinary Services will be provided to animals showing evidence of pain or illness not specifically addressed in the approved protocol.

 - UCI veterinary and husbandry staff, as well as members of the IACUC, will have unlimited access to the animals under the protocol to conduct federally mandated inspections and post-approval monitoring activities and to ensure animal welfare.
 I understand that the IACUC and veterinarians will attempt to minimize disruptions wherever possible.

 - I and my research team are responsible for coordinating all animal acquisition through University Laboratory Animal Resources (ULAR).
 All animals must be housed in ULAR facilities unless otherwise approved by the IACUC.

 - Facility access key cards can only be used by the individual to whom they are issued, and the sharing vivarium key cards is a violation of UCI policy.
 I will ensure that vivarium key cards will not be shared and personnel who have left the laboratory or are no longer working with live animals will promptly return their key cards to ULAR for deactivation.

 - I understand that no procedures, handling, observation or recording of data from research animals may take place without IACUC approval, and that no changes to the protocol may be implemented without prior IACUC review and approval.